Welcome to Our Nursery

 Welcome to Hazlemere Church of England School Nursery.
 We offer a happy and caring atmosphere for 3 and 4 year olds of all faiths.
 We are a church school and have very close links with Holy Trinity Church.
 We have a classroom in a purpose built Early Years Unit that we share with our Reception class.
 Children can access our large enclosed outdoor environment where there are both hard and grassed areas perfect for learning and for play.
 This area is used all year round and in wet weather children often choose to use our covered verandas.
 Although Early Years is situated in it's well designed building, we enjoy access to the facilities in the main building such as the school hall, the library, the extensive school grounds and the ICT suite.

-From September 2020 we will be offering 30 hours funding which means that children will be able to attend all day and the children will stay for lunch.
+Starting September 2020 we are offering 30 hours funding which means that children will be able to attend all day and the children will stay for lunch.

 We would love you to come and meet our nurturing and caring Early Years team and to look at all the learning opportunities that we offer.
 Please telephone 01494 521420 to arrange an appointment.